Pratyay/Cassandra-Watch/README.md

 - Clients can subscribe to logical channels (e.g., "metrics", "operations").
 JMX broadcasting is disabled by design; clients fetch JMX via REST.

----

-This document describes the intent, architecture, and current implementation of Cassandra Watch.
-It should be read as a living specification; implementation details may evolve while preserving the goals and guarantees outlined above.